• Skip to primary navigation

 Mild taste allows it to fit into smoothies, ice creams, salads, cakes, and desserts.

-And its vibrant colors make it attractive for food presentation.
+And its bright colors make it attractive for food presentation.

 To savor dragon fruit, choose a ripe one with vivid color and firmness.